tonipanacek/der-raum/content/rooms/reception.md

   We as planners and designers will support you with all your ideas and work with you to develop the optimal solution, even in the smallest space, an optimized result.
 position: 6
+meta_tags:
+  de_title: Empfangsbereich, Eingangsbereich, Foyer
+  en_title: Reception area, entrance area, foyer
+  de_description: |-
+    Als Gastgeber*in können Sie Stauraum für Jacken und Mäntel, Schirmständer, Ablage für Taschen und Schuhe die Sympathie ihrer Gäste gewinnen.
+Ihr Empfangsbereich wird durch eine klare, ästhetische und zugleich funktionale Gestaltung Raum für Begegnungen sein.
+Ihre Garderobe kann dabei in getrennten und passgenauen Einbauschränken Platz finden.
+Vorausschauend geplante Sichtachsen lenken den Blick ihrer Gäste auf Kunst oder frische Blumen.
+    Darüber hinaus bewährt sich, bei ausreichend vorhandener Fläche die Planung einer Sitzgelegenheit.
+Diese erhöht Ihren und den Komfort Ihrer Gäste und erleichtert das Aus- und Anziehen von Schuhen.
+Vielleicht ergibt sich in der Planung auch die Möglichkeit für ein Schlüsseltableau.
+Mit unseren passgenauen und individuell abgestimmten Einbauten lassen sich auch unansehnliche Elektroverteiler problemlos kaschieren.
+  en_description: |-
+    As a host, you can win the sympathy of your guests with storage space for jackets and coats, umbrella stands, storage for bags and shoes.
+Your reception area will be a space for encounters thanks to a clear, aesthetic and at the same time functional design.
+Your wardrobe can be stored in separate and custom-fit wardrobes.
+Forward-looking visual axes direct your guests' eyes to art or fresh flowers.
+    In addition, planning a seat with sufficient space proves its worth.
+This increases your and your guests' comfort and makes it easier to take shoes off and on.
+Perhaps there is also the possibility of a key panel in the planning.
+With our tailor-made and individually tailored fittings, even unsightly electrical distributors can be easily concealed.

 ---